the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

   - Medical School (replaces Public School, requires a Hospital instead of a Library, awards Medic II to new units and adds +1 Local Happiness while the faction has Power)

 #### The Patriots
-- They now start with only one free tech - Munitions, instead of any of their original four - and no longer have an early-game Science penalty.
-Citadels receive an extra +2 Production/Science, increasing to +4 in the Industrial era.
+- They no longer start with any technologies or a Science penalty.
+Standard defensive buildings (Walls, etc.) receive +1 Production/Science, while Citadels receive +2 Production/Science, increasing to +4 in the Industrial era.
 - Eagle Rock Complex is nerfed: while it gains +1 Production, it loses its Engineer slot and the increase in City Strength is reduced from 20 to 5.
 - As mentioned above, Electing Leaders now belongs to this faction.
 However, its Production cost has been doubled.
 - Tactics Center is moved to Munitions so it remains available to them at the start of the game, and it now costs 100 Production.